Laith-Al-Daoud/studyai/README.md

 # StudyAI - Lightweight Studying Assistant with RAG

-StudyAI is a privacy-focused studying assistant that helps authenticated users organize their study materials, upload PDF lecture files, and interact with an AI-powered chat assistant that uses **Retrieval-Augmented Generation (RAG)** to provide context-aware answers based on actual document content.
+StudyAI is a studying assistant that helps authenticated users organize their study materials, upload PDF lecture files, and interact with an AI-powered chat assistant that uses **Retrieval-Augmented Generation (RAG)** to provide context-aware answers based on actual document content.

 ## Tech Stack